 The ‘Gifted’ Program at St Clare’s is an Inclusive Classroom Approach which aims to cater for all students in their academic and social development and has a number of structures and processes in place for students who have been identified as having special gifts and talents.

 Students are nominated as having gifts and talents by parents, teachers, counsellors and potentially their peers.
 This information is disseminated to all Faculties for distribution to the teachers of these students.
-These teachers will then monitor the progress of those students in their classes and set tasks that cater for their specific needs.
+These teachers will then monitor the progress of those students in their classes and set tasks that cater to their specific needs.
 This is all done with appropriate regard for the privacy of the individual.

-Students at St Clare’s have the opportunity to develop their talents in an extensive range of extra curricular activities.
+Students at St Clare’s have the opportunity to develop their talents in an extensive range of extracurricular activities.
 Debating, Choir, Band, Tournament of Minds, Representative Sport, and the Shakespeare Festival are just some of the many offered.

 Information on activities for gifted students run by external organisations is advertised in St Clare’s newsletter, Tidings.
 The NSW Association for Gifted and Talented Children (www.nswagtc.org.au) is a valuable source of information, as is GERRIC, the Gifted Education Research Resource and Information Centre at the School of Education, NSW University.